Improved Iterative Refinement for Chart-to-Code Generation via Structured Instruction: Methodology

 \subsection{Stage 1: Initial Code Generation}

-In the first stage, we prompt the multimodal large language models (MLLMs) to produce the initial chart-generating code $C_g$ by leveraging both the reference chart image $I_r$ and a textual description $\delta$ of the chart.
+In the first stage, we carefully prompt the multimodal large language models (MLLMs) to produce the initial chart-generating code $C_g$ by effectively leveraging both the reference chart image $I_r$ and a detailed textual description $\delta$ of the chart.

 \textbf{Description Generation.} To enhance the model’s understanding of the visual chart content, we first generate a description $\delta$ that captures key semantic and structural information from $I_r$.
 This description serves as an auxiliary input to guide the model during code generation.
 For closed-source models such as GPT-4o, which possess strong chart understanding capabilities, we directly prompt the model with the reference chart to obtain the description $\delta$ prior to code generation.
 In contrast, open-source models typically demonstrate weaker performance in chart interpretation.
 To address this limitation, we fine-tune Qwen2.5-VL~\cite{bai2025qwen25vltechnicalreport} specifically for the chart description task.
 We construct a training set using the ChartX~\cite{xia2025chartxchartvlmversatile} dataset by prompting GPT-4o with chart images and corresponding code to generate descriptive captions.
 This results in a dataset of approximately 5,000 (chart, description) pairs.
 We then fine-tune Qwen2.5-VL using this dataset to enable it to generate high-quality chart descriptions.